Charles Delacourt-Smith, Baron Delacourt-Smith: Personal life

 In 1939, he married Margaret, the daughter of Frederick Hando.
-They both had one son and two daughters.
+They had one son and two daughters.
 Together with his wife and younger daughter, he assumed the additional surname Delacourt by a deed poll in 1967.
 He died, aged 55, at the Westminster Hospital, London in 1972, after suffering a stroke while making a speech in the House of Lords, being survived by his wife.
 Two years after his death she received a life peerage in her own right.